martinzwm/robust-shortest-path/README.md

     <img src="images/dual2.jpg" height=90><br/>
 </p>

 Initially, P<sub>R</sub> is an empty set.
-At each iteration, the subproblem (the dual) is solved, the PR is populated by including w if w is an extreme point, and a new cut is added to the master problem.
+At each iteration, the subproblem (the dual) is solved, the P<sub>R</sub> is populated by including w if w is an extreme point, and a new cut is added to the master problem.
 The objective function value of the dual and the master problem corresponds to the upper and lower bound of the original problem; the optimal solution is found when they are equal.

 The pseudocode below summarizes the Benders decomposition algorithm.
 <p align="left">